dblhlx/PyBSASeq/README.md

 **Note**:
 1. It is strongly recommended to have [fisher](https://github.com/brentp/fishers_exact_test) installed on your system.
-It is fast in dealing with large datasets;
+It is fast in dealing with large datasets.
 2. If you used PyBSASeq in your pulications, please cite: Zhang, J., Panthee, D.R.
 PyBSASeq: a simple and effective algorithm for bulked segregant analysis with whole-genome sequencing data.
 BMC Bioinformatics 21, 99 (2020). https://doi.org/10.1186/s12859-020-3435-8

 ### PyBSASeq